PetraWLeka/FindIT-DA-2025/README.md

 ## Future improvements:
 - More comprehensive data processing.
 - Explore other ensemble methods such as bagging, meta-learning, and boosting.
 - Longer parameter fine-tuning process.
+- Don't be late to submit.
+Better to work alone than with someone who doesn't understand anything and makes everything slow.

 ![image](https://github.com/user-attachments/assets/1488bb60-bb07-464e-8d01-d38e61364130)